Carrooi/Node-Simq/README.md

 ## Node core modules

 You can define all core modules (like `events`) if you want to use them in browser.
+Be careful with this, because in some cases, simq can not see node's global paths and include these modules.

 ```
 {